Guide · CEU basics

 There are many ways to earn nursing continuing education credits.
 The key is to ensure your courses are approved by an accredited provider recognized by your state board.

-Recognized Accreditors:
+Recognized accreditors

 Many states require specific topics be covered as part of your CE requirements.
-These mandatory topics address critical areas of nursing practice and public health.
+These topics address critical areas of nursing practice and public health.

-Important Note
+Important

-Online Courses
+Online courses

 Flexible scheduling — complete anytime